Privacy policy

 There is no contractual or legal obligation to provide the data.

-The legal basis for the processing of your personal data is Art.
-6 (1) (a) GDPR.
+The legal basis for the processing of your personal data is consent in accordance with Art.
+6 Para.
+1 lit. a) GDPR.

 Recipient

-The personal data is transferred to the USA (server location).
-The transfer is subject to appropriate safeguards according to Art.
+The personal data is transferred to the USA.
+The transfer is subject to suitable guarantees in accordance with Art.
 46 GDPR.
-For this purpose, we have concluded Standard Contractual Clauses (SCC) according to Art.
-46 (2) (c) GDPR with the data importer.
-In addition, we are aware of our responsibilities and, to the extent necessary to protect the rights and freedoms of natural persons, we take further measures to ensure the protection of personal data.
+For this purpose, we have concluded standard contractual clauses in accordance with Art.
+46 Para.
+2 lit. c) GDPR with the data importer.
+In addition, we are aware of our responsibility and, where necessary, take further measures to protect the rights and freedoms of natural persons to ensure the protection of personal data.

-Data is deleted as soon as it is no longer necessary to achieve the purpose for which it was collected.
-In addition, the data will be deleted if you exercise your right to erasure pursuant to Art.
-17 (1) GDPR.
+The data will be deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+In addition, the data will be deleted if you assert your right to deletion within the meaning of Art.
+17 Para.
+1 GDPR.

 Revocation

-You have the right to revoke your granted consent at any time, cf. Art.
-7 (3) p.
-1 GDPR.
-This can be done informally and without giving reasons and is effective for future activities.
-The revocation of consent does not affect the lawfulness of the processing carried out until the revocation was communicated.
-Further information on this can be found above in our privacy policy under "Rights of data subjects".
+You have the right to revoke your consent at any time, see Art.
+7 Para.
+3 Sentence 1 GDPR.
+This can be done informally and without giving reasons and is effective for the future.
+The revocation of the consent does not affect the legality of the processing carried out up to the time of revocation.
+You can find more information about this above in our data protection declaration under “Rights of the data subjects”.

 There is no contractual or legal obligation to provide the data.

-Here you will find further information on processing of your personal data: https://www.google.com/adsense/new/localized-terms?hl=de
+You can find further information on the processing of your personal data here: https://www.facebook.com/policy.php.

-Data is deleted as soon as it is no longer necessary to achieve the purpose for which it was collected.
-In addition, the data will be deleted if you exercise your right to erasure pursuant to Art.
-17 (1) GDPR.
+The data will be deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+In addition, the data will be deleted if you request the deletion of the personal data, provided that the data is not processed to exercise or defend legal claims (see Art.
+17 Para.
+3 lit. e) GDPR).

 There is no contractual or legal obligation to provide the data.